Civic Engagement

 units of blood collected in four years by Wilkes University blood drives, helping the American Red Cross save lives.

-hours of service provided per year by Wilkes students, faculty and staff to agencies and individuals in need.
+hours of community outreach provided by Wilkes students, faculty and staff to local agencies in the 2024-2025 academic year.

 Civic Engagement has allowed me to learn about new cultures, make significant community impact and allowed me to make new friendships at Wilkes.